dorotaa-g/bit-NoSQL-injection/README.md

 4. Run npm start
 5. Go to http://localhost:3000

-Appliaction nosqlinjection from damn-vulnerable-web-apps was built and run locally on MacOS:
+Application nosqlinjection from damn-vulnerable-web-apps was built and run locally on MacOS:
 1. Install a Docker 4.13.1
 2. Download application from repository - git clone https://github.com/standash/damn-vulnerable-web-apps
 3. Build the application and run it through ./run.py nosqlinjection 8888 80
 4. Go to http://localhost/login.html

-## NoSQL injection attacks manual
+## NoSQL injection attacks manual (OWASP Juice Shop)
 ### Exfiltration of orders database
 1. Register on Juice Shop website
 2. Create an order